Search sheldonbrown.com and sheldonbrown.org

 These hubs work best if the second-highest gear is the level-ground gear, around 70 gear inches (5.2 gain ratio, 5.5 meters development) The top gear is used for downhill and downwind riding.
 With a 7-speed. you might want to set the gear range a bit higher, as the steps between gears are smaller.
 If the terrain is all up and down, you might want to set the gear range lower.
 There is more detailed information on sprockets and on setting the gear range on another page.

-Sturmey-Archer has announced a new series of rotary-shifting 5-speed hubs as of late 2013; overall range 244%.
+Sturmey-Archer introduced a new series of rotary-shifting 5-speed hubs as of late 2013; overall range 244%.
 Product page for the current 5-speed hubs:

 Sturmey-Archer's previous 5-speed hubs, with model names ending in (W) for "wide", use the common 3-lug sprocket, shift with a pullchain and have a wider range, as follows:

 The SL-S50 shifter for the (W) hubs (black bezel) can overshift on downshifts and stick between gears, and wears, leading to slippage in 2nd and 4th gears.
 The newer version with a spot on the bezel has reduced backlash.
 The selector key inside the hub can wear, also leading to trouble with shifting.
 The screw which holds the selector-key spring in place needs to be secured with threadlock compound, or it may come out of the axle.

 The table below includes links to technical information about these hubs, from the Sturmey-Archer Web site's listing of hubs, Sturmey-Archer catalogs, and a Web search.
 Rows in green are for hubs listed in the 2015 catalog.
-All of these have rotary shifting.
+All except the tricycle and quadricycle hubs have rotary shifting.
 Rows in white are for hubs no longer listed.

 Model codes for hubs made in 1991 and later follow the pattern X-RD5, where the initial letter indicates the type of hub, R indicates rear, D a drum brake and 5 the number of gears.